oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The *key* and *link* options do not affect the serialization or validation of data, but they MAY be used by applications to perform relationship-aware operations such as checking or enforcing referential integrity.

-As an example, a Person type might be used to represent friends and family relationships:
+As an example, a Person type might be used to represent friends and family relationships.
+This example assumes that an Organization type is defined elsewhere with a Key field called 'ein':

     Person = Record
         1 id        Key(Integer)